 *Even if you don’t want to do a fabric or wallpaper back on your hutch, removing the back makes a hutch SO MUCH EASIER TO PAINT!

-As always, I made my own chalk paint for this project using BB Frösch.
+I made my own chalk/mineral paint for this project using BB Frösch Paint Transformer.
 I avoid any sanding, priming or stripping this way, and I can choose whatever color I want.
-Besides that, it is so much more affordable than pre-mixed chalk paint.
-I chose to paint the interior white (Benjamin Moore “Alabaster" mixed with BB Frösch Paint Transformer) and the rest of the hutch a light minty blue color (Benjamin Moore “At Sea” mixed with BB Frösch Paint Transformer.
+Besides that, it is so much more affordable than pre-mixed chalk or mineral paint.
+I chose to paint the interior white (Benjamin Moore “Alabaster" mixed with BB Frösch Paint Transformer) and the rest of the hutch a light minty blue color (Benjamin Moore “At Sea” mixed with BB Frösch Paint Transformer.)